 19. Ask for Referrals

+As you work on increasing bookings, you may wonder how to get more business from existing customers.
 While you are preparing for the wedding day with the bride and groom, you form a close relationship with them.
 Because you have this close bond, it is perfectly acceptable for you to ask your couple for referrals.
 Let them know that you want to work with people who are similar to them, and when they are telling stories to their friends and family, they will remember to talk about the positive experience they had with you.

 20. Make Clients Want to Refer You

 With the many changes you make to your content, blog, social media, and relationships, you should also pay the same attention to your website.
-Your website represents your brand message.
+Your website represents your brand image and message.
 When potential clients hear about you and your work, they assume their expectations will be met when they visit your website.
-It is crucial for your business to make sure your website is clear, concise, and helps them immediately decide to work with you.
+It is crucial for your wedding photography business to make sure your website is clear, concise, and helps them immediately decide to work with you.

 21. Showcase WOW Images